Do you want to add Likert scale questions to your WordPress survey forms?

 - Strongly Disagree

-Here’s an example of some questions you might ask using WPForms:
+Here’s an example of some Likert scale questions you might ask in a WPForms survey form with Agreement responses:

 Likelihood Likert scale questions and responses are usually used to determine whether your customers will adopt a particular behavior, such as continue to buy a certain product or recommend your company to others.

-These types of Likert scale responses don’t always require a neutral middle point.
-And, while you could add one in for those that would prefer not to answer, it’s best to use an even number of responses for people and leave out the neutral option.
+These types of Likert scale responses don’t always need a neutral middle point.
+And, while you could add one in for people that would prefer not to answer, it’s best to use an even number of responses for people and skip the neutral option.

 For instance, you might use the following responses: